MicrosoftDocs/win32/desktop-src/Controls/theme-hit-test-options.md

 ---
 title: Hit Test Options
 description: This section lists the option values that are used with the dwOptions parameter of the HitTestThemeBackground function.
-For a list of the values returned when you specify one of these options, see Hit Test Return Values. ms.assetid: 'a0d5c6c8-bb50-46e1-98ae-2374842344c6'
+For a list of the values returned when you specify one of these options, see Hit Test Return Values. ms.assetid: a0d5c6c8-bb50-46e1-98ae-2374842344c6 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Hit Test Options

-This section lists the option values that are used with the *dwOptions* parameter of the [**HitTestThemeBackground**](hittestthemebackground.md) function.
+This section lists the option values that are used with the *dwOptions* parameter of the [**HitTestThemeBackground**](/windows/win32/Uxtheme/nf-uxtheme-hittestthemebackground?branch=master) function.
 For a list of the values returned when you specify one of these options, see [Hit Test Return Values](theme-hit-test-retval.md).

 ## Option Values